Loading...

 Automated enforcement systems were designed to record an incident that occurs during the red phase of the light.
 However, do wonder how do red light cameras work?
 A vehicle triggers the system by passing over a measured distance in the roadway (two sets of inductive loops are cut into the pavement).
 These sensors record the time it takes for the vehicle to cross the distance between the sensors and calculates the speed of the vehicle based upon the distance and the elapsed time for the vehicle to cross it.
 If the vehicle is over the set threshold then the system activates.
 Thus the calculated speed of the vehicle is used to trigger the camera (which records and stores information for use in later issuing a ticket for the prosecution of a red light violation).

 False positives are typically prevented during traffic congestion by having minimum speed limits for a violation to occur.
 In some states, a ticket is issued to the car's registered owner, no matter who's actually driving.
-However, a police office typically has to compare traits of the license plate with the registered owner like.
+However, a police officer typically has to compare traits of the license plate with the registered owner.
 You are a male or a female or a certain age group or even race.

 Best Buy & Amazon Radar Detectors on Sale

 While shopping today we discovered the following devices on display at Best Buy.
-The store was located in California so its not surprising that the aisle was empty since its virtually impossible to get a speeding ticket on the congested roads.
+The store was located in California so it's not surprising that the aisle was empty since it's virtually impossible to get a speeding ticket on congested roads.
 However, we were wondering if any of these devices had GPS inside and were able to warn you if you were getting close to any red light cameras?

 The Passport 9500ix is the only device that uses satellites for GPS navigation to pinpoint your exact location and compares it to the detector's on-board database of red light and speed camera locations.
-An alert goes off as you approach a intersection with an audible and visual alert.
+An alert goes off as you approach an intersection with an audible and visual alert.
 There is no information on how the company has acquired its database of locations and no information on how to update it.
-If they truely want to have industry incredibility about the number of locations I would recommend they disclose the number of red light cameras in their database.
-I can guarantee you they don't have all 7,000 location that we have in our red light camera database.
+If they truly want to have industry incredibility about the number of locations I would recommend they disclose the number of red-light cameras in their database.
+I can guarantee you they don't have all the 7,000 locations that we have in our red light camera database.

 So what was the trouble keep them profitable?
 Were they not collecting the ticket revenue?
 City officials claim most of the revenue went to the Redflex that managed the system or about $15 million according to Loma Linda officials.
 The city got only about $50,000 a year or $200,000 of the $15M in revenue generated.
 Redflex Traffic Systems, which operated the cameras at four intersections: Barton Road at Anderson Street and Mountain View Avenue, and Redlands Boulevard at Anderson and Mountain View.